 The wizard automatically discovers the services on the system.
 If a selected service depends on some other services, you must also select those services.
-You can define the dependencies between those services on the Start-Stop panel later.
+You can define the dependencies between those services on the Define Start-Stop Order panel later.

-If you do not want to configure any services, click Next without selecting any service.
+If you do not want to monitor any services, click Next without selecting any service.